 Indian Paintbrush Care

-Because the Indian paintbrush plant is naturally found in wide, open areas, this wildflower needs full sun to thrive.
-These plants can be unpredictable in their foliage coloring, and shady conditions will further hinder bloom development.
+Because Indian paintbrush is naturally found in wide open areas, this wildflower needs full sun to thrive.
+These plants can have unpredictable foliage coloring, and shady conditions will further hinder bloom development.

-The Indian paintbrush plant appreciates well-draining soil.
-These plants are naturally found in the sandy soil of semi-deserts and grasslands.
-Choose a planting location with excellent drainage to prevent waterlogging and other over-saturation problems.
+Indian paintbrush appreciates moist but well-draining soil.
+These plants are naturally found in prairies, rocky glades, moist and open woodlands, thickets, and streambanks as well as in the sandy soil of semi-deserts and grasslands.
+Choose a planting location with excellent drainage to prevent overly-wet conditions.

-Keep Indian paintbrush plants well-watered for the first year, but be sure the soil isn’t soggy.
-Once they are established for the second year, these plants are quite drought-tolerant and will not need an abundance of watering.
+Keep Indian paintbrush well-watered for the first year, but be sure the soil isn’t soggy.
+Once they are established in their second year, they can be drought-tolerant but prefer medium moisture.

 Temperature and Humidity

-The Indian paintbrush plant prefers areas with cooler climates, even tolerating very cold winters.
-It cannot tolerate extreme heat and grows best in zones 4 to 8.
+Indian paintbrush prefers areas with cooler climates and does very well in areas with cold winters.
+It cannot tolerate extreme heat and grows best in hardiness zones 4 to 8.
 Because it prefers moist, well-draining soil, it enjoys moderate humidity.

-The Indian paintbrush plant is one plant you won’t want to fertilize.
-In fact, over-fertilizing can harm the Indian paintbrush plant.
-Adding compost into your soil in the spring is fine, but that is all these flowers will need.
+The scarlet painted cup is one plant you don’t want to fertilize.
+In fact, over-fertilizing can harm the plant.
+Adding compost to soil in the spring is fine to do, but additional fertilizer is not recommended.

 - Castilleja ambigua 'Johnny-nip': This variety boasts bracts in yellow, white, pink, or purple and is commonly found in the coastal salt marshes or wet meadows of California.

 - Castilleja angustifolia 'Desert Indian Paintbrush': This plant sports gray-green to purple-red foliage and bright red bracts covering yellow flowers.
 As suggested by its name, these flowers thrive in the rocky, sandy soil found in deserts or scrublands.